-To be reviewed in February 2024 Activity number 51 Advanced Modular Training (AMT) ECTS 3 -- --------------------------------------- -------------------- --------------------------------- -----------
+To be reviewed in Sebruary 2025 Activity number 51 Advanced Modular Training (AMT) for CSDP Strategic Crisis Management ECTS 3 -- --------------------------------- -------------------- -- --------

 CORRELATION WITH CTG / MTG TRAs EQUIVALENCES Civilian Training Area n.
-22: Planning (strategic and operational planning situational awareness) ESQF MILOF Civilian Training Area n.
-29: The EU Integrated approach to external Level 2 conflicts and crises applied to CSDP; Focus: POL CIV-MIL Military Training Discipline n.16: Comprehensive approach to Crisis Management in CSDP
+22: Planning (strategic and operational planning situational awareness) Civilian Training Area n.
+29: The EU Integrated approach to external ESQF MILOF conflicts and crises applied to CSDP; Level 2 Military Training Discipline n.1: Operations Planning for CSDP Focus: POL CIV-MIL Military Training Discipline n.9: Leadership and Management

+Target audience

-Target audience Civilian and military senior personnel earmarked to work or working in CSDP- related posts at strategic and operational levels within the EEAS crisis management structures (e.g. ISPD, CPCC, EUMS, MPCC), CEUMC Office, Representations to the EU, CSDP Civilian and Military Missions and Operations, EU Institutions and Agencies working in the field of external action (e.g. DG DEVCO, FPI, DG ECHO, SATCEN, EDA), EU Delegations, EU HQs and other relevant military and civilian institutions at national level.
-Aim The aim of the Advanced Modular Training (AMT) is to provide civilian and military senior personnel with the right skills and knowledge in order to perform their duties in the Common Security and Defence Policy (CSDP), as part of the EU Integrated Approach to external conflict and crisis.
-Open to: EU member States / Institutions
+The course is open to civilian and senior military (OF-3 and above) personnel earmarked to work or working in CSDP-related posts within Member States, the EEAS crisis management structures, CEUMC Office, CSDP Civilian and Military Missions and Operations, EU Institutions and Agencies working in the field of external action (e.g. DG ECHO, SATCEN, EDA), EU Delegations, EU HQs and other relevant military and civilian institutions at national level.

+Open to:

+EU Member States and EU Institutions

+The aim of this course is to provide civilian and military senior officers with the planning and management skills and knowledge required in order to perform their duties in the Common Security and Defence Policy (CSDP) area.
+AMT builds on the principle that CSDP is a key element of the EU external action, which reflects the collective toolbox, available to the EEAS, EU Commission, and EU Member States.